isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-to-get-rid-of-fleas-in-carpet.markdown

 Moreover, the vibrations the vacuum cleaner creates can cause flea pupae to come out of their cocoon, making it easy for the vacuum cleaner to suck them up.

 Cocoons are hard to kill or eliminate as theyre insecticide resistant and usually attached to the base of the carpet fibers.
-Bringing them out is the most effective method when dealing with them.
-When vacuuming, make sure you cover every inch of the carpet in the room.
+Bringing them out is the most effective method when dealing with them.Â When vacuuming, make sure you cover every inch of the carpet in the room.

 Spend some more time and effort on the corners, or dark, humid parts of the room and areas where your pet spends time.
 Make sure you empty out the vacuum bags outside of your home, to prevent them from sneaking back.
 Do this each day for at least 2 weeks.
 ### Method 2: Steaming